 This description corresponds to the area marked "C" on the image above.

-On page 150 of the Edmund White biography (Penguin 1999) it states that: "Indeed, on the night before he died Proust dictated a last sentence, "There is a Chinese patience in Vermeer's craft."
+On page 150 of the Edmund White biography of Proust (Penguin 1999) it states that: "Indeed, on the night before he died Proust dictated a last sentence, "There is a Chinese patience in Vermeer's craft."

 The Tadie biography (originally Editions Gallimard 1996, published in the US by Penguin 2001) differs and seems to state that it was not written on his last night and even that Proust was quoting that line from an article about the exhibition published on May 14 by Jean-Louis Vaudoyer.